IsoldevR/Linux_Intro_EVOP_2026/README.md

 <summary>Show tips</summary>

   Tips:
+  1. Unzip the mosdepth_files folder with unzip, the easy way is to just do this yourself, the hard way is to include this in your script.
-  1. Make sure the script knows where to find the files
+  2. Make sure the script knows where to find the files
-  2. Make use of a wildcard, but be specific enough that you don't incorporate any other files in the loop than the summaries
+  3. Make use of a wildcard, but be specific enough that you don't incorporate any other files in the loop than the summaries
-  3. Make sure to not overwrite the output for each file in the loop (you should have a line in the output file for each of your input files)
+  4. Make sure to not overwrite the output for each file in the loop (you should have a line in the output file for each of your input files)

 </details>